Benefits | Culture

 Four Ways Businesses Can Create an Environment That Encourages Employees to Vote

-Midterm elections are right around the corner and this is a great time for employers to create an environment that encourages employees to vote.
-Here are some tips for employers wanting to support their employees as they exercise their right to vote, for the midterm elections on Tuesday, November 6 and beyond.
+It's election time and this is a great opportunity for employers to create an environment that encourages employees to vote.
+Here are some tips for employers wanting to support their employees as they exercise their right to vote on Tuesday, November 5 and beyond.

 1) Provide voter registration resources